Health Information Technology Associate of Applied Science

 This program, accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), prepares the individual to analyze, manage, and utilize patient care data and health information resources.
 Students in the program participate in the EHR Go Virtual Lab which provides students with a learning experience that uses state-of-the-art technology and software.
 Graduates will have an understanding of coding information for reimbursement and research, standards and regulations regarding health information and managing medical records and health care information.
 Graduates from accredited HIT programs are employed throughout the health care industry in hospitals, ambulatory care facilities, physician practices, managed care organizations, insurance companies, consulting and law firms—any organization that collects and uses health information.

-Davenport University was ranked #1 in the nation by Best Colleges
+Davenport's HIT program was ranked #1 in the nation by Best Colleges

 Foundations of Excellence

 |HLTH101M||Intro to Health Careers||0|